 A woman’s sex organ (clitoris) is separate from her internal reproductive anatomy (ovaries, uterus and vagina).
 The sole function of the clitoris is to be a sex organ.
 Unlike a man, a woman has separate anatomy for urination (the urethra), reproduction (the vagina) and orgasm (the clitoris).
 These three functions are all combined for a man and provided by the penis.
-A woman’s anatomy is more evolved (because each part of her anatomy has only one function) but a man’s anatomy is more practical and convenient.
+The female anatomy is more highly evolved (because each part of anatomy has only one function) but a man’s anatomy is more practical and convenient.

-During subconscious periods of arousal, increased blood flow (in older women) can cause the internal clitoral organ to swell.
-The swollen pubic area is very noticeable both to the eye and to touch (by pressing down either side of the labia).
-Clitoral tumescence does not indicate conscious arousal nor does it help with orgasm.
-The main benefit of clitoral tumescence is an increase in sensitivity in the internal pelvic organs during intercourse.
-In younger women there is little discernible swelling of the clitoris.
+In younger women there is little externally discernible swelling of the clitoral organ.
+But in mature women, during periods of subconscious arousal, increased blood-flow can cause the internal clitoral organ to swell.
+If a woman places her three middle fingers over her vulva, she can feel the top of the pelvic bone.
+If she then runs her fingers down towards the perineum, she can feel a tingling sensation of the clitoral glans with her index finger.
+The swollen pubic area is noticeable both to the eye and to touch (by pressing down either side of the labia majora).
+Clitoral tumescence is not a sign of mental arousal nor does it help with orgasm.
+The main benefit of clitoral tumescence is an increased sensitivity in the pelvis during intercourse.